15 April 2026 · 4 min read

 An uncommon surname on the list may represent a better opportunity for a potential claimant.
 With fewer people sharing the name, the pool of possible relatives is smaller.
 If the surname is rare in your family and you can trace a connection, the likelihood that another claimant is already researching the same estate is lower.

 FindMyLegacy lets you search by surname and add names to a watchlist so you are alerted whenever a new estate with that name appears on the list.
+For a broader picture of where unclaimed estates are concentrated across England and Wales, see which regions have the most unclaimed estates.

 Search the full list by surname — free to use, no commitment required.